"A musician of great authority." --Richard Goode

-A proponent of complex and often neglected repertoire, including that of the American canon, Reed Tetzloff is constantly engaging his listeners’ curiosity and broadening their horizons.
-His presentation of Charles Ives’ masterpiece, the ‘Concord’ Sonata, was featured at the Mannes Sounds Festival in 2018, and the legendary American pianist Ursula Oppens described his interpretation as “One of the best I have ever heard of the piece,” hailing its “utter beauty and wild intensity.”
+Reed Tetzloff is an insightful proponent of complex and often neglected repertoire.
+Ursula Oppens described his performance of Charles Ives’ masterpiece, the ‘Concord’ Sonata, as “one of the best I have ever heard of the piece,” hailing its “utter beauty and wild intensity.”